AutoPlayLabs-Dev/Flow-Image-Automator/README.md

 ## ✨ Key Features

 ### 🎨 Image Generation Modes
-* **Text to Image:** Generate high-quality visuals directly from descriptive text prompts.
+* **Text to Image:** Generate high-quality visuals using text prompts.
+Supports list uploads, copy-paste, and multi-line/JSON formats.
-* **Integration to Image:** Seamlessly blend existing assets with AI generation.
+* **Integration Mode:** Generate images by combining multiple reference images with custom prompts to maintain visual consistency.
-* **Paired to Image:** Use reference images and text pairs for precise stylistic control.
+* **Paired Mode:** Assign specific, individual prompts to multiple reference images.
+Perfect for scene-based content, storytelling.

 ### 🛠️ Advanced Tools
 * **Prompt Queue Manager:** Organize and sequence your prompts.
 No more waiting for one image to finish before typing the next.